ARM-software/psa-api/doc/ext-pqc/api/mldsa.rst

         .. admonition:: Implementation note

-            It is :scterm:`implementation defined` whether the seed :math:`\xi` is expanded to :math:`(pk, sk)` at the point of derivation, or only just before the key is used.
+            It is :an implementation choice whether the seed :math:`\xi` is expanded to :math:`(pk, sk)` at the point of derivation, or only just before the key is used.

 .. macro:: PSA_KEY_TYPE_ML_DSA_PUBLIC_KEY
     :definition: ((psa_key_type_t)0x4002)